Automating installation of Saxon/C

 Any other useful setups such as building samples, etc.

-Updated by O'Neil Delpratt over 2 years ago
+Updated by O'Neil Delpratt about 3 years ago

 Useful post on the best location to install Saxon/C as default: /opt vs /usr/lib vs /usr/local/lib